Dear Members, Collaborators and Friends of the Baltimore Ecosystem Study:

-You are invited and encouraged to attend the 2011 Baltimore Ecosystem Study (BES) Long-Term Ecological Research Program Annual Meeting on 19-20 October and the Community Open House and Greening Celebration on 19 October.
+You are invited and encouraged to attend the 2013 Baltimore Ecosystem Study (BES) Long-Term Ecological Research Program Annual Meeting on Tuesday and Wednesday, 22-23 October and the Community Open House and Greening Celebration on 23 October.

 The Annual Meeting is designed to share the technical scientific results of the project with BES researchers, educators, local, state and federal agency representatives while also being open to the media, and interested community members.
 The Community Open House is an informal venue to share non-technical project information and results with teachers, students at all grade levels, community members, media, and regional decision makers.

-The thirteenth BES Annual Meeting will be held at the Cylburn Arboretum Vollmer Visitor Center at 4915 Greenspring Avenue, Baltimore, MD, 21209.
+The fifteenth BES Annual Meeting will be held at the Cylburn Arboretum Vollmer Visitor Center at 4915 Greenspring Avenue, Baltimore, MD, 21209.
 Here is a link to Directions.

-Those who have scientific results gathered as a part of, or particularly relevant to, the Baltimore Ecosystem Study, are invited to present a 15 minute talk or a poster summarizing the results.
-If you would like to present your research at the meeting, please submit your 250-word abstract by Friday 7 October.
+Those who have research results gathered as a part of, or particularly relevant to, the Baltimore Ecosystem Study, are invited to present a 15-minute talk or a poster summarizing the results.
+If you would like to present your research at the meeting, please submit your abstract of no more than 250 words by Friday, 11 October.
 The abstracts will be published on the BES website as well as in the program booklet.
 You can include one graphic or table with your abstract.
-Please submit your abstracts electronically using the online form here.
+Please submit your abstracts electronically using the online form Here.
 This is a strict deadline, so be sure your abstract reaches us by 11 October.
 As noted above, the number of talks accepted will be limited by the time slots available on Tuesday, 22 October.
 Acceptance of talks will be based on a first come, first served basis.